-In this article, we cover:
+In this article, we will cover:

-- Impact of a toll-free number on connectivity;
+- Impact of a toll-free number on connectivity

-- Customer perception of local vs. national companies;
+- Customer perception of local vs. national companies

-- When a local number is more appropriate;
+- When a local number is more appropriate

 Local vs. Toll-Free: When Local Presence is Better

-Despite all the recent sociological hype about how tech-savvy youngsters are making phone calls obsolete, telephony is still a basic channel for business interaction.
-Website widgets, social media and VoIP may be handy for some of your customers, but conventional telephone calls are unrivalled in terms of ease of access and reliability.
-Many people use them just out of habit.
+Despite all the recent sociological hype about how tech-savvy youngsters are making phone calls obsolete, telephones are still a basic channel for businesses.
+Website widgets, social media and VoIP may be handy for some of your customers, but conventional telephone calls are unrivalled in terms of easy access and reliability.
+Many people use it just out of habit.